 Examples of microaggressions

-Microaggressions are slights and insults based on identity, so that they can be related to race, gender and gender identity, sexual orientation, religion, disability, or social class.
+Microaggressions are slights and insults based on social identities, so they can be related to race, gender and gender identity, sexual orientation, religion, body size, disability, or social class.

 Consider these examples:

-- An Asian American man who was born in the United States is complimented on his English.
+- White people complimenting an Asian American man who was born in the United States on how good his English is.

-- A lesbian who introduces someone to her partner is told, “I couldn’t even tell you were gay, that’s so cool!”
+- A straight person telling a lesbian, “I couldn’t even tell you were gay, that’s so cool!”

-- A blind man regularly experiences people raising their voices while they talk to him.
+- Sighted people regularly raising their voices when they talk to a blind person.

-- A Cherokee student has to walk past a statue of a stereotypically dressed “warrior” in the school vestibule every day.
+- A predominantly white high school displays a statue of a stereotypically dressed “warrior” in the school vestibule, which Native students have to walk past every day.

-- A Muslim woman is asked “why does your husband make you cover up your hair?”
+- A Christian asks a Muslim woman “why does your husband make you cover up your hair?”

 Dr. Sue provides many more examples of microaggressions (and the hidden messages they communicate) in this article.